What Is Column Addition? Explained For Primary School Parents & Teachers

 (Answer = £2,287)

 First, place the digits of the numbers in the correct column corresponding to their place value then add the digits in each column together.

 Encourage estimation first.
 Then begin the addition from the ones column, moving increasingly through the digits with greater place value.

 Children can begin by using column addition and subtraction of three-digit numbers before moving to 4-digit numbers in Year 4 and then more than 4-digit numbers in Year 5.

 Column addition is a written method for solving questions and problems involving addition.

 Wondering about how to explain other key maths vocabulary to your children?
 Check out our Primary Maths Dictionary, or try these:

-You can find plenty of worksheets for primary school pupils on the Third Space Learning Maths Hub.
+You can find addition and subtraction worksheets for KS1 & KS2 primary school pupils here.

 Do you have students who need extra support in maths?

 Every week Third Space Learning’s maths specialist tutors support thousands of students across hundreds of schools with weekly online 1-to-1 lessons and maths interventions designed to address learning gaps and boost progress.